-Much like putting an engine on a glider that is already airborne, the media “engine” is merely keeping it up in the air longer, but if the glider was never aeronautically (strategically) designed to begin with, an engine won’t help the glider soar… in the same respect your brand won’t scale without strategic messaging.
+Much like putting an engine on a glider that is already airborne, the media “engine” is merely keeping it up in the air longer, but if the glider was never aeronautically (strategically) designed to begin with?
+Then an engine won’t help the glider go far… in the same respect, your brand won’t scale on media alone… not without strategic messaging.

 Driving Results with Marketing Strategy

 Good media planning strategies don’t rely on tech for the creative portion of the marketing brief.
 Instead of relying on interruption strategies, good marketing relies on a creative approach.
 For example, consider the ALS Ice Bucket Challenge.
 The Ice Bucket Challenge:

 - Educated.
 The whole point of the icy drench was to mimic the feeling of living with ALS, building empathy.

 - Engaged.
 This marketing idea asked for money or a response.
 Using viral marketing strategies, this challenge worked in the same way that chain letters do, by asking participants to spread the message.